Skip to main content

 On price, the €€ bracket positions this well below the majority of Michelin-recognised restaurants anywhere in Spain.
 If your frame of reference is a night at El Celler de Can Roca in Girona or an afternoon at Arzak in San Sebastián, Barmutet is a fraction of the spend for cooking that Michelin has formally acknowledged.
 That is the value proposition: you are not trading down in quality assessment, you are trading down in price tier.

 Booking is rated Easy.
 Vic is not on the international culinary circuit in the way that Barcelona or the Basque Country are, which means walk-in availability is more likely here than at destination restaurants.
-That said, local demand in a smaller city means weekends fill faster than you would expect , if you have a specific date in mind, booking ahead removes the risk.
+That said, local demand in a smaller city means weekends fill faster than you would expect, if you have a specific date in mind, booking ahead removes the risk.
 No phone number or website is available in our records, so the most reliable approach is to contact the venue directly via Google or in person if you are already in Vic.

-For dining context in Vic, Boccatti offers a seafood-focused alternative, and VIA covers regional cuisine at a similar price point.
+For dining context in Vic, Boccatti offers a seafood-focused alternative, VIA covers regional cuisine at a similar price point.
 Both are worth knowing if Barmutet is full or if you want a different register for the same evening.
-Our full Vic restaurants guide maps the broader options, and if you are planning a longer stay, the Vic hotels guide, bars guide, wineries guide, and experiences guide give the full picture.
+Our full Vic restaurants guide maps the broader options, if you are planning a longer stay, the Vic hotels guide, bars guide, wineries guide, and experiences guide give the full picture.

 For a wider view of traditional cuisine recognised at this level elsewhere in Spain and across the border, Cave à Vin & à Manger - Maison Saint-Crescent in Narbonne and Coto de Quevedo Evolución in Torre de Juan Abad offer comparable positioning in smaller regional cities.